 From the earliest days of the program, RSI has been able to bring parties together to work out plans for biological parents to visit their children in foster care; to improve understanding between social workers and parents about the services parents need to accomplish, such as parenting education and drug treatment; to talk about the children's educational progress; and a host of other issues.
 Over time, RSI's objective is to reduce the time it takes for children to have permanent, safe homes.

 *In September 2015, the Illinois Equal Justice Foundation awarded Resolution Systems Institute $40,000 to develop the pilot Child Protection Mediation Program in conjunction with the 16th Judicial Circuit Court of Illinois in Kane County.
 That funding was supplemented in July 2016, when the Illinois Bar Foundation awarded RSI $5,000 to support the program’s mediators.
-For the 2017 fiscal year, RSI has been awarded $40,000 from the Administrative Office of the Illinois Courts’ State Court Improvement Program.
-Overall, $40,000 of the Kane County Child Protection Mediation Program’s $80,000 budget (or 50%) is non-governmentally funded, with the remaining $40,000 (50%) coming from federal funding.
+Most recently, for the 2018 fiscal year, RSI has been awarded $40,000 from the Administrative Office of the Illinois Courts’ State Court Improvement Program.
+Overall, $40,000 of the Kane County Child Protection Mediation Program’s $50,000 budget (or 90%) is federally funded, with the remaining $10,000 (20%) coming from nongovernmental funding.

 In January 2017, RSI conducted our first advanced training for child protection mediators in preparation for the launch of our 16th Circuit program.
 The two-day intensive training, designed for experienced mediators and/or those with considerable exposure to the child abuse & neglect court process, employed a combination of lecture, group exercises and an interactive role-play and demonstration of a simulated Child Protection Mediation.
 To develop the training, we drew on national and local experts in child protection, as well as our own training experience.
 We are especially grateful to California's Administrative Office of the Courts for sharing their Juvenile Dependency Mediation Curriculum.